thomasgwatson/alasdos/src/content/regen/leap.md

 Group-chat is where A LOT of the world is starting their organizing efforts.
 Its informal, rapid-fire, there are multiple providers of group chat that have VAST infrastructures that help it work in low-bandwidth spaces.
 And, in own own experiences and others, organizing and coordination hits fiction and stumbling-blocks as groups outgrow group-chats.
 If only we could wrap those group-chats in the warm embrace of more structured coordination tools... 😉

 So we get Hylo Leap.
 Or Boost.
 Or Hylo River.
-I"m just going to use Leap as the working title for now
+I'm just going to use Leap as the working title for now

 Before I launch into my proposal, let me list a bunch of my other assumptions